-Financial result consists of both financial income and financial expense.
+Financial result consists of both financial income and financial expense as well as share listing expenses and the change in fair value of warrant liabilities.
 Financial income results primarily from interest income on cash and foreign exchange gains.
 Our financial expense consists of interest expense related to lease liabilities and foreign exchange.